Graft-versus-host disease: Acute

 The acute or fulminant form of the disease (aGvHD) is normally observed within the first 10 to 100 days post-transplant, and is a major challenge to transplants owing to associated morbidity and mortality.
 About one-third to one-half of allogeneic transplant recipients will develop acute GvHD.
-It's less common in younger patients and in those with closer human leukocyte antigens (HLA) matches between donor and the patient.
+It is less common in younger patients and in those with closer human leukocyte antigens (HLA) matches between donor and the patient.

 The first signs are usually a rash, burning, and redness of the skin on the palms and soles.
 This can spread over the entire body.
 Other symptoms can include nausea, vomiting, stomach cramps, diarrhea (watery and sometimes bloody), loss of appetite, jaundice, abdominal pain, and weight loss.

 Acute GvHD of the GI tract can result in severe intestinal inflammation, sloughing of the mucosal membrane, severe diarrhea, abdominal pain, nausea, and vomiting.
 This is typically diagnosed via intestinal biopsy.
 Liver GvHD is measured by the bilirubin level in acute patients.
 Skin GvHD results in a diffuse red maculopapular rash, sometimes in a lacy pattern.

 Acute GvHD is staged as follows: overall grade (skin-liver-gut) with each organ staged individually from a low of 1 to a high of 4.
 Patients with grade IV GvHD usually have a poor prognosis.
 If the GvHD is severe and requires intense immunosuppression involving steroids and additional agents to get under control, the patient may develop severe infections as a result of the immunosuppression and may die of infection.
 However, a 2016 study found that the prognosis for patients with grade IV GvHD has improved in recent years.